gal-passi/FamAnalysis/README.md

 `python setup.py`

 In `definition.py`, make sure to set `CONTACT` to your email address.
 This is required for UniProtKB requests.
+If using ESM3 also obtain a Hugging-Face read permission token and update `HUGGINGFACE_TOKEN` or provide the token as a command line argument using --token.

 **Note:** In case of an unstable internet connection, `setup.py` may raise a `ConnectionError` while downloading large files.
 Simply re-run the program starting from the method that crashed.
 The download will resume from the point where it stopped.